This feature originally ran in April 2015 and will be periodically updated and re-published with the latest Marvel releases.

 Welcome to Dissected, where we disassemble a band’s catalog, a director’s filmography, or some other critical pop-culture collection in the abstract.
 It’s exact science by way of a few beers.
 This time, we sort through the best and worst of Marvel’s seemingly never-ending cinematic universe.

 The point is, Marvel’s a big ‘ol deal.
-As the branding of the MCU extends out beyond Disney’s kingdom this week, with Thor: Ragnarok, the imprint is likely going to enjoy another hit and for good reason.
+As the first era of the MCU began its dramatic conclusion with the release of Avengers: Infinity War, the imprint enjoyed another mega-hit, and for good reason.
 The how and why of Marvel Studios’ gambit working out so well is more complex than some will realize, but one simple explanation is that there’s a certain standard of quality expected from Marvel’s output, one that’s been consistently delivered upon with each production within the Marvel Cinematic Universe.
 While we obviously like some of the films and shows more than others, there’s not a movie on this list that we could even come close to equating with the worst that your average film critic sees in a given year.

-So join us as we dissect what Marvel has accomplished so far by way of the 24 Marvel Studios offerings that have been released (theatrically, on TV, or via streaming platforms) as of this publication.
-Because, as we’ve learned in abundance over the better part of the past decade now, there’s more than one way to tell a great superhero story.
-Oh, and if you’re wondering where Marvel’s Inhumans places on this ranking, you’ll have to wait until that series wraps up its first season.
-Sorry!
-It’s only fair.
+So join us as we dissect what Marvel has accomplished so far by way of the 31 Marvel Studios offerings that have been released (theatrically, on TV, or via streaming platforms) as of this publication.
+Because, as we’ve now learned in abundance over the past decade and beyond, there’s more than one way to tell a great superhero story.